Sexual abuse scandal in the Roman Catholic Archdiocese of Santa Fe de la Vera Cruz: Earlier Vatican investigation

 In 1994, archbishop Edgardo Gabriel Storni (6 April 1936 – 20 February 2012) was subject to an investigation ordered by the Vatican, led by Monsignor José María Arancibia, after allegations of sexual abuse on 47 young seminarians, who were questioned, together with some of their family members, by Arancibia and a psychologist, at the home of Monsignor Estanislao Karlic in Paraná.
 Soon after the scandal broke out, in February 1995 Storni employed his contacts with then-Apostolic Nuncio Ubaldo Calabressi to arrange a trip to the Vatican.
 There he was received and ratified in his post by Pope John Paul II.
 The investigation was set aside.
+In 2009 an Argentine judge convicted and sentenced him to eight years.

 Book on the affairs

-In 2002 the book Our Holy Mother, by journalist Olga Wornat, was presented at the Santa Fe Book Fair.
+In 2002, the book Our Holy Mother, by journalist Olga Wornat, was presented at the Santa Fe Book Fair.
 The book recounted the history of the accusations against Storni, and mentions an episode of threats against a priest, José Guntern, who had written a letter to the archbishop asking for him to resign on account of his misconduct (sexual activity with a seminarist).
 According to Guntern, he was taken practically by force to Storni's house and forced to recant and stay silent.